k-gregor/git-workshop/README.md

 ---

-# editing file in another branch
+# editing files in multiple branches

 Adding a file in a different branch is a simple situation.
 Where it gets interesting is when the a file is edited that exists on multiple branches.
 In theory, it works the same.
 But, what happens when the file is edited in both branches?